 In the southern end, we find the main outlet, the river Vorma, which later connects to Norway’s largest river, Glomma, where the water finds its way towards the ocean, and the saltwater Oslofjord.

 On the banks of Mjøsa, we find the cities of Hamar, Gjøvik and Lillehammer.
-The latter was the home of the 1992 olympic winter games – and is the location of the television series Lilyhammer.
+The latter was the home of the 1992 Olympic winter games – and is the location of the television series Lilyhammer.

 Mjøsa is surrounded by an undulating and fertile landscape, the so-called mjøsbygdene.

-Mjøsa is also the home of Skibladner, the world’s oldest paddle steamer still in regular operation.
+Mjøsa is also the home of Skibladner, one of the world’s oldest paddle steamer still in regular operation.
 Her maiden voyage was on 2 August 1856, and she has sunk and been saved twice: in 1937 and 1967.
 Among the Norwegians, she also goes by the name «Mjøsas hvite svane» – the white swan of Mjøsa.

 2. Røssvatnet – Reevhtse (Southern Sami)